There are many effective pathways to recovery. Sometimes clinical addiction treatment isn’t the right option for people seeking recovery.

 Mutual-aid recovery is a more formal way of describing a support group for people in recovery.
 These meetings are a great way to find community and peer support, which have been shown to affect long-term recovery.

 As we’ve mentioned, this type of recovery is the most accessible type of recovery because it’s free.
 This is a great option for people who cannot afford formal treatment.
-Each group sustains itself with a small contribution and members run the group as an act of service or volunteering.
+Each group sustains itself with small, individual contributions, and members run the group as an act of service or volunteering.

 Mutual-aid recovery is a pathway of recovery in its own right.
-It can also be used to support clinical treatment, with many treatment facilities including attendance at these groups as part of their structured program of recovery, so that each patient has a support group when they leave treatment.
+It can also be used to support clinical treatment.
+Many treatment facilities including attendance at these groups as part of their structured program of recovery, so that each patient has a support group when they leave treatment.

 There are many meetings to choose from.
 Each varies in format and program of recovery, and some focus on specific substances: